scalar-labs/scalardb/docs/api-guide.md

         return;
       } catch (UnknownTransactionStatusException e) {
-        // If you catch `UnknownTransactionStatusException` when committing the transaction, you are
+        // If you catch `UnknownTransactionStatusException` when committing the transaction, it
+        // indicates that the status of the transaction, whether it has succeeded or not, is
-        // not sure if the transaction succeeds or not.
-In such a case, you need to check if the
+        // unknown.
+In such a case, you need to check if the transaction is committed successfully
-        // transaction is committed successfully or not and retry it if it failed.
-How to identify a
+        // or not and retry it if it failed.
+How to identify a transaction status is delegated to
-        // transaction status is delegated to users return;
+        // users
+        return;
       } catch (TransactionException e) {
         // For other exceptions, you can try retrying the transaction.